post-kerbin-mining-corporation/NearFutureLaunchVehicles/README.md

 * [Community Tech Tree](https://github.com/ChrisAdderley/CommunityTechTree): Provides an expanded, community-sourced technology tree for modders to use
 * ASET Props: If ASET Props and RPM are installed, certain command pods will have RPM layouts
 * Connected Living Spaces: Correctly marks parts as passable or impassable
-* CryoTanks: Allows storage of cryogenic fuels if CryoTanks is installed
+* CryoTanks: Allows storage of cryogenic fuels if CryoTanks is installed.
+In addition, some RCS blocks will get LH2/O variants
 * Real Fuels: Support for RealFuels fuel types
 * Modular Fuel Tanks: Support for storing any fuel in MFT tanks